Skip to main content

 For detailed instructions on connecting CI/CD systems, refer to our CI/CD guide.

-Once you've successfully uploaded a server build onto Hathora, the next step is to create a deployment so you can use it.
+Once you've successfully uploaded a server build to Hathora, the next step is to create a deployment so you can use it.

-A deployment is used to define the runtime configurations for a build.
+A deployment defines the runtime configurations for a build.
 Deployments are used to:

 • Configure settings like transport type, port, and CPU/Memory profile